 Jodha Bai Palace

-Jodhabai was the Rajput queen of Akbar and someone who apparently never gave up her religion for marriage.
-Her palace is designed around a temple like structure.
+Jodha Bai was the Rajput queen of Akbar and someone who apparently never gave up her religion for marriage.
+Her palace is designed around a temple-like structure.
 You can see the niches that would have housed the idols of deities.
 Idols are no longer there but the bells and pots carved on the sandstone are evidence enough that a temple existed here.
-This palace has a central courtyard, there is temple at one end and rooms all around it.
-I assume this must be ladies quarter and Jodhabai being the principal queen would have given the palace its name.
+This palace has a central courtyard, there is a temple at one end and rooms all around it.
+I assume this must be ladies’ quarter and Jodha Bai being the principal queen would have given the palace its name.

-The ASI board outside the palace though claims Jodha Bai had nothing to so with this place and the building has been wrongly ascribed to her.
-They still call it Jodhabai palace on their board.
+The ASI board outside the Palace though claims Jodha Bai had nothing to do with this place and the building has been wrongly ascribed to her.
+They still call it Jodha Bai Palace on their board.

-Panch Mahal is the most beautiful part of Fatehpur Sikri.
-As it stands today – it is a skeleton like five stories open structure.
+The Panch Mahal is the most beautiful part of the heritage here.
+As it stands today – it is a skeleton-like five stories open structure.
 The higher you go the more vantage point view you get.
 Before you think ahead, let me tell you tourists are no longer allowed to climb it.
-The red frame looks absolutely stunning against a blue sky and believe me your camera is going to love it.
+The red frame looks absolutely stunning against a blue sky.
+Believe me, your camera is going to love it.

 ASI board calls it Ibadat Khana and indicates that it was probably used for weighing the royal family members on the day of New Year.
 My guess is to do charity equivalent to their weight.

-A long corridor with 100 plus bays forming the backdrop to the high pedestal on which Akbar used to sit and listen to the public petitions is Diwan-e-aam.
-I assume public used to sit in the sprawling green lawns in front of it.
+A long corridor with 100 plus bays forming the backdrop to the high pedestal on which Akbar used to sit and listen to the public petitions is Diwan-e-Aam.
+I assume the public used to sit in the sprawling green lawns in front of it.

 Akbar’s Bed at Khwabgah